 The only reason I’m interested in money is because I can use it to buy back my own freedom and time.
 Did I subconsciously pick this notion up from the 4HWW?
 On closer inspection, there are lots of solid ideas in the book that have almost certainly influenced me.

 Tim recommends taking ‘mini-retirements’ throughout life, rather than spending all your best years grinding away so you can retire when you’re old and decrepit.
 I’m pretty much doing exactly that, so I obviously think it’s a good idea.
-I don’t remember if I picked it up from the 4HWW, but it seems likely.
+I don’t remember if I picked it up from the 4HWW, but it seems highly likely.
 Thanks, Tim!

 If you quit watching the news and reading junk online, you’ll pick up the general thrust of current events through osmosis, and stop wasting your time and mental energy on things outside your control.
 This might sound heretical, but it’s good advice.